vitalii-bekshnev/jlpt-anki-generator/README.md

 ## 🤝 Contributing

-These decks are generated automatically.
+This is a code-first project.
 To contribute improvements:
-1. Edit the Python scripts in `scripts/`
+1. Edit the Python generator scripts in `scripts/`
-2. Regenerate the decks
+2. Regenerate the decks with your changes
-3. Submit a pull request
+3. Submit a pull request with both script changes and updated decks

+Issues and feature requests for the generator scripts are welcome!

 ## 🐛 Troubleshooting